Emmitt Smith: Playing style

 As a runner, Smith was consistently effective, though not dazzling in style. "(Smith) darted, slithered and followed his blockers, and squeezed yard after yard out of plays that didn't have any yards in them.
 He didn't look especially fast or powerful or blindingly deceptive, yet he couldn't be stopped."
 Smith was noted for being a very durable back with excellent vision, tremendous leg strength, and great balance, and was known as one of the best second-effort runners ever.
 Smith was also a reliable receiver and an excellent blocker in pass protection.

 During his career, he was often compared to Detroit Lions Hall of Fame running back Barry Sanders, as both men were extremely successful for their respective teams and combined for eight rushing titles during the 1990s.
 Some give Smith the edge for his consistent "north-south" style that took full advantage of Dallas' talented offensive line, while some think Sanders' spectacular running style with sudden changes of direction made him a better back.
 Observers agree, though, that both Smith and Sanders were among the best running backs in league history.

 Although Smith is the only player to tell John Madden that Madden NFL rated his skills too high, he was ranked No. 68 on The Sporting News list of the 100 Greatest Football Players in 1999, three years before becoming the game's all-time rushing yards leader.

+Legacy

+Since retirement, Smith has been named to the Pro Football Hall of Fame first team All-1990s and the NFL 100 All Time team.
+His five total rushing touchdowns scored in Super Bowls remain the most by any player.